Spectral gap of scl in graphs of groups and $3$-manifolds: Spectral gap of -manifold groups

 \item $N$ is homeomorphic to the regular neighborhood $K$ of a one-sided Klein bottle.
 Then $g^2$ is conjugate to an edge group element, and thus either $\scl_M(g)=0$ or $\scl_M(g)\ge C_N\defeq C_M/2$. \end{enumerate} \end{proof}

-Finally, we control scl of hyperbolic elements using Theorem \ref{thm: acyl action gap}. \begin{lemma} For any non-geometric prime $3$-manifold $M$ and any $g\in \pi_1(M)$ that is hyperbolic for the action on the JSJ-tree, either $\scl_M(g)\ge 1/48$ or $g$ is conjugate to its inverse, in which case $\scl_M(g)=0$. \end{lemma} \begin{proof} By Lemma \ref{lemma: acyl JSJ}, the action of $\pi_1(M)$ on the JSJ-tree is $4$-acylindrical, thus the result follows from Theorem \ref{thm: acyl action gap} with $K=4$ and $N=4$. \end{proof}
+Finally, we control $\scl_M(g)$ for hyperbolic elements $g$ using Theorem \ref{thm: acyl action gap}. \begin{lemma} For any non-geometric prime $3$-manifold $M$ and any $g\in \pi_1(M)$ that is hyperbolic for the action on the JSJ-tree, either $\scl_M(g)\ge 1/48$ or $g$ is conjugate to its inverse, in which case $\scl_M(g)=0$. \end{lemma} \begin{proof} By Lemma \ref{lemma: acyl JSJ}, the action of $\pi_1(M)$ on the JSJ-tree is $4$-acylindrical, thus the result follows from Theorem \ref{thm: acyl action gap} with $K=4$ and $N=4$. \end{proof}

-The bound can be improved by Theorem \ref{thm: $n$-RTF gap, weak version} if certain pieces does not appear in the geometric decomposition.
+The bound can be improved by Theorem \ref{thm: $n$-RTF gap, weak version} if certain pieces do not appear in the geometric decomposition.
 This is done by verifying the $3$-RTF condition using geometry. \begin{lemma} Let $M$ be a compact $3$-manifold with tori boundary and let $T$ be a boundary component.
-Suppose either the interior of $M$ is hyperbolic with finite volume, or $M$ is Seifert fibered over an orbifold $B$ such that $\chi_o(B)<0$ and $B$ has no cone points of order $2$.
+Suppose either the interior of $M$ is hyperbolic with finite volume, or $M$ is Seifert fibered over an orbifold $B$ such that $\chi_o(B)<0$ and $B$ has no cone points of even order.
 Then $\pi_1(T)$ is $3$-RTF in $\pi_1(M)$. \end{lemma} \begin{proof} We focus on the case where $M$ is Seifert fibered.
 We will use the exact sequence (\ref{eqn:exact sequence}) again.
-Note that $\pi_1(B)$ acts discretely and faithfully on the hyperbolic plane such that, up to a conjugation, $H\defeq p(\pi_1(T))$ is a subgroup of
+Note that $\pi_1(B)$ embeds in $\mathrm{PGL}_2\R\cong\Isom(\Hbb^2)$ as a lattice and, up to a conjugation, $H\defeq p(\pi_1(T))$ is a subgroup of